raphael-group/LAML/README.md

 ### Numerical optimization
 ```
   -L COMPUTE_LLH, --compute_llh COMPUTE_LLH Compute log-likelihood of the input tree using the input (phi,nu).
 Will NOT optimize branch lengths, phi, or nu.
 The input tree MUST have branch lengths.
 This option has higher priority than --topology_search and --resolve_search.
   --noSilence         Assume there is no gene silencing, but allow missing data by dropout in sc-sequencing.
+Does not necessarily produce ultrametric trees, and cannot be time-scaled.
+This option has higher priority than --timescale or --ultrametric.
   --noDropout           Assume there is no sc-sequencing dropout, but allow missing data by gene silencing.
   --timescale TIMESCALE Timeframe of experiment.
 Scales ultrametric output tree branches to this timescale.
-The default is set to 1.0.
+Default: 1.0.
   --solver SOLVER       Specify a solver.
 Options are 'Scipy' or 'EM'.
 Default: EM
   --nInitials NINITIALS    The number of initial points.
 Default: 20.
 ```

 ### Topology search
 ```
   --topology_search     Perform topology search using NNI operations.
-Always return fully resolved (i.e. binary) tree.
+Always returns a fully resolved (i.e. binary) tree.
   --resolve_search      Resolve polytomies by performing topology search ONLY on branches with polytomies.
 This option has higher priority than --topology_search.
   --keep_polytomies     Keep polytomies while performing topology search.
 This option only works with --topology_search.
   --parallel            Turn on parallel version of topology search.